heini208/fault_detector_spot/documentation/System_Design.md

 like live UI input.

 The external ROS2 interface of this subsystem is described in the **Interface Summary** (see `fault_detector/record_control` and `fault_detector/recordings_list`).
-Example JSON structures for stored recordings are provided in the appendix (see [Appendix X: Example Recording Files]).
+Example JSON structures for stored recordings are provided in the appendix (see [Appendix C: Example Recordings](#appendix-c-example-recordings)).

 ## 11.1 High-Level Behaviour

-The subsystem supports four basic modes, controlled by the `CommandRecordControl` message:
+The subsystem supports four basic modes, controlled by the [`CommandRecordControl`](https://github.com/heini208/fault_detector_msgs/blob/main/msg/CommandRecordControl.msg) message:

 - `start` – begin recording incoming commands under a given name.
 - `stop` – stop recording and save the sequence.